jahudka/dicc/readme.md

 should never happen that a service cannot be resolved at runtime (except with dynamic services, if you're not careful).

+When a dependency of a service is an async service, meaning that its factory function returns a Promise, and a resolved instance of the dependency is requested, the compiled factory for the service will `await` the pertinent `container.get()` call in order to inject the resolved instance.
+This in turn means that the depending service must also be async, since it cannot be created synchronously.
+The compiler will take care of this automatically - for you, it just means that sometimes you'll have to `await` a `container.get()` call; but since you shouldn't really have many of those, it's not a big deal.

 When an argument is typed for a single instance of a given service type and there are multiple definitions matching that type, an error will be thrown during compilation.
 But you can inject multiple services of the same type in